sebreh/SBRXCallbackURLKit/README.md

 ## Usage

-You can use SBRXCallbackURLKit to parse incoming x-callback-url actions, trigger actions in other apps, or use both in combination, allowing for two way interactions within apps.
+You can use SBRXCallbackURLKit to parse incoming x-callback-url actions, trigger actions in other apps, or use both in combination, allowing for two way interactions between apps.

 ### Parse incoming actions

 To support a new action in your app, you need to handle incoming URLs.
-For this you need an instance of SBRXCallbackParser.
+For this you need an instance of SBRCallbackParser.
 The easiest way is to use the shared instance of provided by its `sharedParser` method.
 If you use it this way, make sure to set your app's URL scheme in `application:didFinishLaunchingWithOptions:`:

 	SBRCallbackParser *parser = [SBRCallbackParser sharedParser];
 	[parser setURLScheme:@"myapp"];